CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

    1. Ensure that you are connected to the Cisco VPN

-   1. SSH into the instance using the private IP address
+   1. SSH into the instance using the public IP address

       ```ShellSession
       $ ssh -i ~/.ssh/ab2d-mgmt-east-dev.pem ec2-user@$JENKINS_MASTER_PUBLIC_IP